vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

 - `fontawesome`
 - `iconfont`

+If you do not want icon support, set `plugins.icon` to `false` to disable it.

 When using any type of icon, you can also use any image link (relative links are NOT supported).

 To specify icon assets, set `plugins.icon.assets` in theme options: